-Diego Bocanegra (pronounced boh-kuh-NEG-ruh) is in his first season as assistant coach at Notre Dame, bringing with him 16 seasons of coaching experience, including the previous five (2009-13) as assistant and associate head coach/recruiting coordinator at Cal State Fullerton.
-In addition to player development, Bocanegra also focuses his attention on recruiting, game scouting and assisting with the direction of the program’s highly-successful summer camps.
+Diego Bocanegra (pronounced boh-kuh-NEG-ruh) joined the Irish coaching staff in 2014, bringing with him 16 seasons of previous coaching experience.
+Prior to joining the Notre Dame program, he spent five seasons (2009-13) as assistant and associate head coach/recruiting coordinator at Cal State Fullerton.
+In addition to player development, Bocanegra also focuses on recruiting, game scouting and assisting with the program’s successful summer camps.

-While at Fullerton, Bocanegra helped the Titans to the 2012 Big West Conference regular season title and the 2013 Big West Tournament championship, the latter bringing with it a spot in the NCAA Championship (Fullerton dropped a narrow 1-0 decision at Stanford in the opening round of this past year's tournament).
+While at Fullerton, Bocanegra helped the Titans to the 2012 Big West Conference regular season title and the 2013 Big West Tournament championship, the latter bringing with it a spot in the NCAA Championship (Fullerton dropped a narrow 1-0 decision at Stanford in the opening round of the 2013 tournament).

 During his tenure, Bocanegra helped develop four Titans players who earned five NSCAA all-region citations, as well as 16 players combining for 21 all-conference awards, led by 2013 Big West Midfielder of the Year Erica Mazeau.
 For his efforts, Bocanegra was named the 2012 NSCAA Far West Region Assistant Coach of the Year.